Scaffolding WholesaleScaffolding Wholesale

 Immediate outcome

 If you came here searching for 10 x 4 scaffolding cross braces, the most likely U.S. frame-scaffold interpretation is a 10 ft section family with 48 in lock spacing.
 Public Bil-Jax and Sunbelt references support that shorthand, but they do not make the family universal across brands.
 The checker below verifies whether your job still fits that family or should move into measurement review.
+If the query arrives as “7 x 4 scaffold tube cross brace”, this page maps it to the 7 ft / 48 in family with the same lock-check boundary.
+If the query arrives as “3 x 7 scaffold cross brace dimentsion”, this page maps it to the 7 ft / 36 in family and forces the same proof checks before order release.

 Check fit nowEmail BOM instead